GBond/nginx-app-protect-workshop-lab-guide/docs/source/module1/lab3/lab3.rst

 **RDP to the Ubuntu Jump Host**

-Find the Ubuntu VM on the right-hand side of the UDF Systems.
+Find the Jump Server (Ubuntu VM) on the right-hand side of the UDF Systems and select Access>XRDP.

 .. image:: ../pictures/udf-rdp-ubuntu.png
    :alt: jumphost resolutions